 Unlike the Eastside Trail, the neighborhoods adjacent to the Westside Trail consist of mostly single-family houses.
 Economic development on the Westside Trail will be encouraged in a few key nodes, most notably Murphy Crossing.

 The Westside Trail will potentially become a major economic catalyst, providing support to existing businesses, growth to new businesses, jobs, and connectivity to job centers.

 Aluma Farm at Adair Park is the Atlanta BeltLine’s first agriculture site around the 22-mile corridor.
 The farm is privately operated, and produce is sold locally.
 The site serves as the Atlanta BeltLine’s pilot for an urban agriculture program that could serve as a model for other potential sites around the corridor.
 Learn more

 The “Murphy Crossing” site, as it is known, is comprised of parcels that once held the State Farmers Market, adjacent to the Westside Trail between Murphy Avenue and Allene Avenue in southwest Atlanta.

-Atlanta BeltLine is requesting proposals for the design of the Enota Park expansion on the Westside Trail.
+In October, Atlanta BeltLine requested proposals for the design of the Enota Park expansion on the Westside Trail.
 The expanded park will be over 8-acres and will include elements such as active recreation fields, sidewalks and walking trails, access to the Westside Trail, public art, benches and seating, signage and wayfinding, and more.
 More info will be available as the design process advances.

 Historic Westside Atlanta